-2024 Assistant Dance Teaching Course Descriptor CUA30320 Certificate III in Assistant Dance Teaching RTO - Department of Education - 90222, 90072, 90162
+2025 Assistant Dance Teaching Course Descriptor CUA30320 Certificate III in Assistant Dance Teaching

-This information may change due to Training Package and NSW Education Standards Authority (NESA) updates.
-Notification of variations will be made in due time with minimal disruption or disadvantage.
+This information may change due to the Training Package and NSW Education Standards Authority (NESA) updates.
+Notification of variations will be made in due time with minimal impact.

-Course: Assistant Dance Teaching Board Endorsed Course (300 hour) 2 Units Preliminary and 3 Units HSC units in total Does not contribute towards the Australian Tertiary Admission Rank(ATAR)
+Course: Assistant Dance Teaching

+Board Endorsed Course (300 hour)

+(3 units x 1 year and 2 units x 1 year)

+There is no Australian Tertiary Admission Rank (ATAR) for this

-By enrolling in this VET qualification with Public Schools NSW RTOs, you are choosing to participate in a program of study which will provide you a pathway towards HSC accreditation and a nationally recognised qualification (dual accreditation).
-To receive this VET qualification, you must meet the assessment requirements of CUA30320 Certificate III in Assistant Dance Teaching https://training.gov.au/training/details/cua30320.
-You will be expected to complete all requirements relevant to the HSC and adhere to the requirements of NESA.
-To gain this full qualification, you must achieve 12 units of competency.
+By enrolling in this VET qualification with the NSW Department of Education RTO 90333, you are choosing to participate in a program of study which will provide you a pathway towards, HSC accreditation and a nationally recognised qualification (dual accreditation).
+To receive this qualification, you must meet the assessment requirements of CUA30320 Certificate III in Assistant Dance Teaching https://training.gov.au/training/details/CUA30320.
+You will be expected to complete all the requirements for the Registered Training Organisation (RTO) and NESA.
+To gain the full qualification, you must achieve 12 units of competency.
 A statement of attainment towards the qualification is possible if at least one unit of competency is achieved.